Introduction

 These roles are ideal for beginners who:

 They also provide a gentle introduction to technical thinking without overwhelming complexity.
+No-code and low-code tools are creating a softer landing into tech for many beginners.
+These roles can involve:

 The roles above show that entering tech does not require knowing everything upfront.
 The next step is understanding which skills actually matter at the beginning, so you can focus your time and energy on learning what will help you progress.

-Tech Skills You Should Focus On First
+Core Tech Skills You Should Focus On First

 Foundational tech skills beginners should learn first